ni28/EloquentObjects/README.md

 //One client can connect to multiple objects (distinguished by object ID which can be any string) using (var client = new EloquentClient("tcp://127.0.0.1:50000", "tcp://127.0.0.1:50001")) {
-	//Connect to a specific object.
+	//Connect and use the object.
-	//Connection object will keep all resources needed to communicate with specific remote object until it is disposed. using (var connection = client.Connect<IYourContractHere>("<Your Object ID here>")) {
-		//Use the object
-		var yourObject = connection.Object;
+	//The 'yourObject' will have IYourContractHere type below: var yourObject = client.Connect<IYourContractHere>("<Your Object ID here>");
-		...
-	}
 }
 ```